moddio/moddio-docs/scripting-reference/actions/createFloatingText.md

-# Overview

-Creates floating text.

-## Usage

-Displays text at the location provided in the provided color.
+Creates floating text which is displayed at the location provided in the provided color.
 The text will float up for a few seconds and slowly fade away.
 Once created the text cannot be moved or deleted.
 You cannot change the duration or font.